Download free photo editor

 Setup and installation for Paint.NET couldn’t be simpler, thanks to the use of the Microsoft.net framework that the system has been built off to.
 Available as a 100% free digital download, it’s difficult to argue with the price – especially after you’ve seen all of the incredible advantages that this specific set up brings to the table.
-Also important to note that much of the “graphical flair” that the user interface has will only be installed on solutions running Windows Vista, Windows 7, or Windows 8 – XP users get a little bit more of a streamlined interface to keep resource involvement at a minimum.
+Some people try to download the software through a torrent program (Chillitorrent), though it’s a freeware so it’s really the choice of each one to either download it off the webpage or search for it on some torrent website.
+Also important to note that much of the “graphical flair” that the user interface has will only be installed on solutions running Windows Vista, Windows 7, Windows 8, 8.1 and 10 – XP users get a little bit more of a streamlined interface to keep resource involvement at a minimum.

 The closest competitor to this specific set up on their outside of Photoshop, of course would have to be GIMP – but this set up in Paint.NET absolutely blows that out of the water.

 Streamlined and easy to use interface like all other Microsoft tools